microsoftgraph/msgraph-training-java/tutorial/04-add-aad-auth.md

     ```

 1. Open a browser and browse to the URL displayed.
 Enter the provided code and sign in.
 Once completed, return to the application and choose the **1.
 Display access token** option to display the access token.

+> [!TIP]
+> Access tokens for Microsoft work or school accounts can be parsed for troubleshooting purposes at [https://jwt.ms](https://jwt.ms).
+Access tokens for personal Microsoft accounts use a proprietary format and cannot be parsed.